Alendra405/Nirana/README.md

-# PARGON-26 – Post-Quantum Cryptography with Physical Aperture Detection 🚀 Version 1.1.0 (January 8, 2026)
+# Nirana – Post-Quantum Cryptography with Physical Aperture Detection 🚀 Version 1.1.0 (January 8, 2026)

 A hybrid quantum-inspired encryption system that detects eavesdroppers through physical mask (aperture) mismatch.

 ## Overview 🕶 (•_•)

-PARGON-26 combines the BB84 quantum key distribution protocol with a deterministic random aperture mask (random hole pattern) generated from the shared key as seed.
+Nirana combines the BB84 quantum key distribution protocol with a deterministic random aperture mask (random hole pattern) generated from the shared key as seed.

 Binary messages are transmitted via simulated photons sent from the sender's mask positions.
 If the receiver's mask differs (eavesdropper), most photons hit the mask body instead of passing through holes, corrupting the message and automatically detecting intrusion.